hipe/tmx/lib/skylab/headless/doc/issues/086-NLP-en-methods.md

 make articulation code more readable, depending of course the natural language and the articulation. compare:

     "#{ both a }the following thing#{ s a } #{ s a, :was } missing:"

     "#{ both a }the following thing#{ s } #{ s :was } missing:"

-the cost of this is storing the numerish in an in ivar, which is why these are methods and not functions. use with caution: no mechanism is here provided to "clear the cache" to safeguard you from unintentionally re-using a stale "numerish" in a syntactically external articulation.
+the cost of this is that we store the numerish in an in ivar, which means the expression agent now has state, which is why these are methods and not functions. it is a trade-off: use with caution, because no mechanism is yet provided to "clear the cache" to safeguard you from unintentionally re-using a stale "numerish" in a syntactically external articulation.